-The Climate Change Adaptation project is being implemented in 53 villages of Maharashtra, Madhya Pradesh and Andhra Pradesh covering an area of 33,242 ha (332 sq.kms), directly benefitting 52,000 people from 9,800 households.
+The Climate Change Adaptation project is being implemented in 72 villages of Maharashtra, Madhya Pradesh and Andhra Pradesh covering an area of 44,772 ha (447 sq.kms), directly benefitting 71,541 people.

 Besides watershed development, WOTR is introducing new elements such as agro-meteorology for tracking weather patterns at the village level leading to generation of advisories to farmers on what steps to take in emergency conditions.
-This is also linked to water budgeting, crop planning, agronomic practices and irrigation management.
+This is also linked to water budgeting, crop planning, adaptive and sustainable agronomic practices and irrigation management.
+Added to this, WOTR integrates biodiversity concerns in all its activities and encourages alternate energy to meet some of rural energy requirements.
 Overlaying these initiatives is a native focus on securing sustainable livelihood opportunities together with market linkages for people in these areas.
 Advanced project management and GIS-based systems are also being deployed so as to track progress, capture results and identify impacts.

 The intervention seeks to develop the knowledge, strategies, approaches, measures and processes that enable vulnerable communities to cope with and adapt to the impending impacts of Climate Change in a manner which can be widely adoptable, replicable and scalable.